-Summer courses in Romanian language, culture and civilization
+The 59th edition of the Summer Courses in Romanian language, culture and civilization

-The University of Bucharest organizes the 58th edition of the Summer Courses in Romanian language, culture and civilization, from July 23 through August 6, 2018.
+The University of Bucharest organizes the 59th edition of the Summer Courses in Romanian language, culture and civilization, during 22 July – 4 August 2019.

 Founded by the renowned linguist Alexandru Rosetti in the ‘60s, in Sinaia, and coordinated for several years by professor Boris Cazacu, the University of Bucharest Summer School is the oldest academic initiative in Romania meant to promote Romanian language and culture abroad.
-During the last 57 years of experience, the University of Bucharest Summer Courses have gained recognition and prestige due to the participation of many reputed Romanian and foreign professors and academicians, as well as of distinguished scholars and artists.
+For more than half a century, the University of Bucharest Summer Courses have gained recognition and prestige due to the participation of many reputed Romanian and foreign professors and academicians, as well as of distinguished scholars and artists.

 A. Intensive Romanian Language Courses